LautaroJayat/data-structures-and-algorithms-in-c/05_hash_table_separate_chaining/readme.md

 ## Hash table related operations

-To simplify things we can say that our hash table is just a dynamic aray of pointers to the head of a linked list.
+To simplify things, we can say that our hash table is essentially a dynamic array of pointers to the head of a linked list.
-To determine in which linked list a key-value pair should be stored, we pass the key to a hash function that outputs a number between 0 and the number of slots in our array like in the following conceptual example:
+To determine in which linked list a key-value pair should be stored, we pass the key to a hash function that outputs a number between 0 and the number of slots in our array.
+Here's a conceptual example:

 ```sh
 # each key maps to a given index